Yrrrrrf/dev_utils/README.md

 │   ├── examples/  # Example applications
 │   └── README.md
 │   # Custom macros (not yet implemented)
-│   # * This crate is intended to be a separate crate in the future │   # * to allow for easy inclusion in other projects ├── dev_macros/
+├── dev_macros/
 │   ├── Cargo.toml
 │   └── src/lib.rs